 Many organizations are moving from traditional IVR systems to AI Voice Agents to improve customer satisfaction and streamline operations.
 A phased, business-driven migration minimizes risk and maximizes impact.

-Start by mapping your current IVR flows and capturing performance baselines like average handle time and call volumes.
-Identify high-impact use cases, such as billing inquiries or appointment scheduling, to prioritize for migration.
 Focusing on these frequent call drivers delivers early wins and validates the migration approach.
 Document existing pain points to guide your conversational design.

 Implement a hybrid model where the AI Voice Agent handles initial caller requests and the IVR system serves as a fallback for unrecognized inputs or edge cases.
 Use APIs to integrate with CRM and ticketing systems, ensuring real-time data exchange and record updates.
 This approach preserves your telephony investments while enabling gradual adoption of AI Voice Agents.